Los Angeles Sexual Abuse Attorney

 - Tell a friend or family member.
 Open up to a trusted friend or family member who makes you feel safe.
 Have that person come stay with you or spend time with you after a sexual trauma.
 Reaching out right away can help you combat feelings of anxiety, disassociation, and depression – all of which can exacerbate trauma.

 - Visit a medical provider.
-With help from your friend or family member, visit a health care center within the first few days of the sexual assault.
+With help from your friend or family member, visit a health care center and seek medical treatment within the first few days of the sexual assault.
 A practitioner will conduct a sexual assault forensic exam to obtain important DNA evidence and provide the medical care you need.
 This step may be difficult and the last thing you wish to do as a sexual assault survivor.
 However, it can be critical for collecting evidence against the offender.

 - Talk to a counseling center.
 Facing what happened may be a lifelong battle.
 You do not have to go through it alone.
 There are trained professionals available to talk to you about your experience, trauma and feelings.
 Call a sexual abuse counselor, mental health provider or the National Sexual Assault Hotline (1-800-656-4673).
 Professional help can allow you to learn healthy coping mechanisms and heal.